-Several articles written by Professor West and published in Concrete International were the author's first introduction to flexible formwork^{20,21,22}.
+Several articles written by Professor West and published in Concrete International were the author's first introduction to flexible formwork (West 2003, West 2004).
 For more than two decades, Professor West and his architectural students at C.A.S.T. have been exploring the use of flexible formwork for casting concrete wall panels and other structural members.

-Professor West's students first explore various panel configurations using a plaster models, Fig.3.
-The cloth fabric, when draped over interior supports and secured at the perimeter, deforms as gravity forms the shape of the panel with the fluid plaster as shown in the completed plaster casts.
-Once a satisfactory design with plaster has been obtained, a full-scale cast with concrete can be made.
+The shape a wall panel could take was first explored using a plaster model with various interior and perimeter boundary conditions.
+The cloth fabric, when draped over interior supports and secured at the perimeter, deforms as gravity forms the shape of the panel with the fluid plaster as shown in Figure 3.
+Once a satisfactory design has been obtained, a full-scale cast with concrete can be made.

-Casting a full-scale panel using concrete requires finding a fabric capable of supporting the weight of the wet concrete.
-A geotextile fabric made of woven polypropylene fibers was selected for inherent strength and unique properties.
-Assorted interior supports were added to the formwork and the flexible fabric material was pretensioned at the perimeter, Fig. 4.
-Depending upon the configuration of these interior support conditions, three dimensional funicular tension curves are produced in the fabric as it deforms under the weight of the wet concrete.
-The completed panel is shown in Fig. 5.
+The casting of a full-scale panel using concrete requires finding a fabric capable of supporting the weight of the wet concrete.
+For this purpose, a geotextile fabric made of woven polypropylene fibers was utilized by C.A.S.T.
+The flexible fabric material was pre-tensioned in the formwork and assorted interior supports were added.
+Depending upon the configuration of these interior support conditions, three-dimensional funicular tension curves were produced in the fabric as it deformed under the weight of the wet concrete.
+Figure 4 shows the rigid frame and internal supports prior to stretching in the geotextile fabric and the completed concrete wall panel.